yuhengr/tp/docs/UserGuide.md

 This command allows the user to set a number of questions that they would like to complete in the current session.

-Format: `checkpoint`
+Format: `checkpoint NUM_OF_QUESTIONS`

-- Upon entering this command, the user can follow the subsequent prompts to set a target.
+- Upon entering this command, the user will set a checkpoint goal.
+- The user can use this checkpoint goal to track number of customised questions attempted.
+- `NUM_OF_QUESTIONS` should be a non-zero positive integer (e.g. 1, 2, 3, ...) that is within range of questions available.

+Example: `checkpoint 5` will set a goal of 5 questions and the user will get a congratulatory message after reaching this goal by attempting customised questions.

 ### 12. Clear progress: `clear`